-GMP Certificates are typically given to medicinal, therapeutic, pharmaceutical or cosmetic products.
-To be given a GMP certificate, the manufacturing facility must be audited and found to comply with the required GMP standards.
-This audit includes production materials, the facility premises and equipment, production procedures, as well as staff cleanliness.
+GMP Certificates are typically given to medicinal, therapeutic, pharmaceutical or cosmetic manufacturing facilities To earn and maintain GMP certification, the manufacturing facility must be audited and found to comply with the required GMP standards.
+This audit includes production materials, the facility premises and equipment, production procedures, documents, as well as staff cleanliness.
 Each and every time a product is made, there must be procedures in place to ensure accuracy and consistency.

 What’s in it for the Consumer?

 GMP regulations require companies to approach the manufacturing process in a way to minimize or eliminate errors and contamination.
-At the consumer level, a GMP Certification ensures someone is purchasing an effective product, not one that may be harmful to them.
-When a facility complies with Good Manufacturing Practices, their products are generally a safe choice for consumer use.
+At the consumer level, a GMP certification ensures someone is purchasing a safe, effective product, not one that may be harmful to them.
+When a facility complies with GMP, their products are generally a safe choice for consumer use.
 The quality of the CBD products you take matters.
 It’s important, for your health, that the company manufacturing your CBD complies with these practices.